 Safety should be the first concern for every business owner.
-Sad to say, many forget to consider the most essential elements — like their automatic sliding doors.
-Daily safety checks, emergency procedures, and other minor details can have a serious impact on the safety of your employees and customers.
+Yet, sadly, many forget to consider essential elements like automatic sliding doors.
+Daily safety checks, emergency procedures, and other minor details can seriously impact the safety of your employees and customers.
 So given how important safety is for you, here is a smart safety checklist for an automatic sliding door.

 Having a daily safety checklist is likely just as necessary as having an annual one.
-Doing daily and annual checks is the best way to guarantee a safe environment in your business establishment or workspace.
-Reviewing this daily safety checklist for automatic doors can help you avoid costly door repair servicing and safety incidents.
+Doing daily and annual checks is the best way to guarantee a safe environment in your establishment or workspace.
+For example, reviewing this daily safety checklist for automatic doors can help you avoid costly door repair servicing and safety incidents.

 It is imperative to make sure that your automatic sliding door hardware is in good shape before letting people use it.